-Mind you: Not all road trips are catalysts and/or cure-alls for romance, but here is a handful that are.
+Mind you: Not all road trips are catalysts and/or cure-alls for romance, but here are a handful that are.

-The Pacific Coast Highway, also known as California State Route 1, is a drive through jaw-dropping drama; that holds doubly true during the 123-mile stretch from Monterey to Morro Bay.
-If you drive from north to south, your views of the coast — characterized by jagged mountains plunging into a wild surf as well as wind-sculpted trees on rocky outcrops washed by jade-colored waves — will be unobstructed.
-Plus, just south of Monterey, you can set a dreamy California tone right from the get-go with a meal at Casanova, known as Carmel's "most romantic restaurant.
+The Pacific Coast Highway, also known as California State Route 1, is a drive through jaw-dropping drama.
+That fact is especially true for the 123-mile stretch from Monterey to Morro Bay.
+If you drive north to south, your views of the coast — characterized by jagged mountains plunging into a wild surf, as well as wind-sculpted trees on rocky outcrops washed by jade-colored waves — will be unobstructed.
+Plus, just south of Monterey, you can set a dreamy California tone right from the get-go with a meal at Casanova, which is billed as Carmel's most romantic restaurant.

-Point Lobos State Reserve is a perfect place to wander hand in hand, especially during the months of December through April, when gray whales migrate past.
+Point Lobos State Natural Reserve is the perfect place to wander hand in hand, especially from December through April, when gray whales migrate past.

-The orange-red-purple-pink-ness of a Big Sur sunset will take your breath away as surely as any first kiss.
-But do make an effort to breathe here as deeply and often as possible, as a heady sage-redwood-salt air-scent perfumes the canyons of this jewel in the crown that is the central California coast.
+The orange, red, purple and pink colors of a Big Sur sunset will take your breath away as surely as any first kiss.
+But do make an effort to breathe here as deeply and often as possible, as a heady sage/redwood/salt air scents perfume the canyons of this jewel in the crown that is the central California coast.

-For an overnight stay, the FogCatcher Inn is an aptly named romantic getaway located just steps from the town of Cambria's Moonstone Beach.
+For an overnight stay, the FogCatcher Inn is an aptly named romantic getaway in Cambria, located just steps from Moonstone Beach.

-The journey along Route 100 runs for 200 miles from tip to tail through the state.
+The journey along Route 100 runs through the state for 200 miles from tip to tail.
 Roughly midway down this bumpy backbone, Romance Mountain rises from ancient groves of northern hardwoods along a remote section of the Long Trail that winds its way along the ridgeline of the Green Mountains.
 Here, you'll want to park the car and stretch your legs a bit to bag the peak of Romance in time to watch the stars come out.